csc-training/geocomputing_course/materials/parallel_python.md

 2. How to make the code parallel?

 ### How to run the parallel code?
-[Dask](https://docs.dask.org/en/stable/) supports different set-ups for parallel computing, from supercomptuers point of view, the main options are:
+[Dask](https://docs.dask.org/en/stable/) supports different set-ups for parallel computing, from supercomputers point of view, the main options are:

 * [Default schedulers](https://docs.dask.org/en/stable/scheduler-overview.html) for multi-core jobs.
 * [LocalCluster](https://distributed.dask.org/en/latest/index.html) for multi-core jobs.
 * [SLURMCluster](https://jobqueue.dask.org/en/latest/index.html) for multi-node jobs.

-While developing the code, it might be good to start with default scheduler or `LocalCluster` parallelization and then if needed change it to `SLURMCluster`.
+While developing the code, it might be good to start with the default scheduler or `LocalCluster` parallelization and if needed change it to `SLURMCluster`.
 The required changes to code are small, when changing the parallelization set-up.

 One of the advantages of using `LocalCluster`, is that then in Jupyter the [Dask-extension](https://github.com/dask/dask-labextension) is able to show progress and resource usage.